ILLIXR/ILLIXR/docs/modifying_a_plugin.md

 ## Tutorial

-This is how you can modify an existing ILLIXR plugin
+This is how you can modify an existing ILLIXR plugin.
+This example uses the Audio Pipeline plugin, but the steps can be applied to any plugin.

 1. Fork the repository for the component you want to modify into your own repo using the github web interface, then pull your repo to your computer.
 For example, using the Audio Pipeline plugin: